ParthTagalpallewar/Securitate/README.md

 ## SECURITATE a single application with multiple security related functionalities.

-* Every Securitate user will get a feature like
+* Features:
-1. Insecure Dange Alert (SOS)
+1. Call me back system
-2. Remote Lock Security
+2. Anti Stolen Pocket Mode
-3. Anti Stolen Pocket Mode
+3. Insecure Dange Alert (SOS)
-4. Charging Safety Mode (For public places)
+4. Remote Lock Security
-5. Call me back system
+5. Charging Safety Mode (For public places)

 ## Call me back (Our Key Feature)
 Call me back is the new feature in which the user have to switch on or